RedVinck/ProjectWeekCloudBackend/README.md

 First you will need to provision a "Container Registry"-service within IBM Cloud : <https://cloud.ibm.com/registry/catalog>

-Next - Create a namespace within your newly created registry in your preferred region.
+Next - Create a namespace within your newly created registry in your preferred region: e.g. '\<your intials>namespace'

 ### Push the local Docker image to the IBM Cloud Container Registry

 First tag the local image to point to the remote registry.
-In the example below we replace the tag "product:1.0" with "de.icr.io/ydbnamespace/product:1.0"
+In the example below we replace the tag "product:1.0" with "de.icr.io/ydbnamespace/product:1.0" (this points to a registry within the "Frankfurt" region)

 ```
 # docker tag -r product:1.0 de.icr.io/ydbnamespace/product:1.0